DeRaafMedia/ProjectIrrationalMondriaan/README.md

 ![alt tag](https://github.com/DeRaafMedia/ProjectIrrationalMondriaan/blob/master/bin/data/Irrational Mondriaan.png)

-(This specific painitng is sound reactive (viewer needs to yell really hard for the full effect).
-The solid red dot in the middle grows with increasing volume)
+(This specific painitng is sound reactive.
+The two lines changes over a longer periode of time.
+Viewer needs to yell long and hard for the full effect)

 In a related series (still as Processing sketch) I have a 'Who's afraid of Red, Yellow and Blue' by Barnett Newman where the viewer can take a virtual knife to the canvas.